 Bad Mood Got You Down?
 The Right Food Can Help

 We all have days when we're in a crummy mood.
 Nothing seems to be going right and a big black thunderhead follows us through our day.
-We snap at the kids or the spouse, tap our foot impatiently in the checkout line, and feel doomy and gloomy and all-around icky.
+Our health feels off.
+We snap at the kids or the spouse, tap our foot impatiently in the checkout line, and feel doomy, gloomy, and all-around icky.

 You may be tempted to self-medicate your bad mood with a mountain of chocolate or a glass (or three) of wine, but a better solution is to reach into your cupboard or fridge for some relief.
+But this is not good for your health.
 A large body of research shows that the food you put in your body is directly linked to your mood, and certain foods can alter your brain chemistry for feelings of calm, well-being, and satisfaction.

-Here are six delicious tips for using food to shift your mood from murderous to magnificent.
+Here are six general health tips for using food to shift your mood from murderous to magnificent.

 - Eat a low-fat, low-protein, high-carb (right-carb) snack.
 High-carbohydrate food that doesn't contain a lot of fat or protein promotes the release of the amino acid tryptophan, which turns into serotonin, a brain chemical that lightens your mood and helps reduce cravings for chocolate.
 Tryptophan also helps with pain relief and can help you get quality sleep.
 But fat and protein suppress serotonin, so keep the snack low in those nutrients.
 Try a “right-carb” snack like a cup of berries, a bowl of oatmeal or a bowl of air-popped popcorn and know that while packaged crackers and cookies may be high-carb, they are NOT right-carb!